Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

 \section{Results of our numerical simulations}

-We now present the results of our numerical simulations of our adaptive-confidence BCMs.
-We examine our BCMs for the parameter-value combinations in \cref{tab:parameters}, including the values that correspond to the baseline models (i.e., $\gamma = 0$ and $\delta = 1$).
+We now present the results of numerical simulations of our adaptive-confidence BCMs.
+We consider various values of the BCM parameters, which are the confidence-increase parameter $\gamma$, the confidence-decrease parameter $\delta$, the initial confidence bound $c_0$, and (for the adaptive-confidence DW model only) the compromise parameter $\mu$.
+We use the BCM-parameter values in \cref{tab:parameters}, including the values that correspond to the baseline models (i.e., $(\gamma,\delta) = (0,1)$).
 Our code and plots are available in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.

-As we described in \cref{sec:simulations_quantities}, for both of our adaptive-confidence BCMs, we examine the numbers of major and minor clusters, the Shannon entropy $H(T)$ (see \cref{eq:entropy}), the weighted-average edge fraction $W(T)$ (see \cref{eq:weighted_avg}), and the convergence time.
-When the Shannon entropy and the number of major clusters follow similar trends, we only show results for the number of major clusters, as this quantity is easier to interpret than the entropy.
-Otherwise, we show the results for both the number of major clusters and the Shannon entropy.
-To avoid drowning readers with too much repetition, we do not show plots for all of our numerical results in the present paper.
-The omitted plots are available in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.
+As we described in \cref{sec:simulations_quantities}, for both of our adaptive-confidence BCMs, we examine the number of major clusters (which we use to determine whether a simulation reaches a consensus state or a fragmented state), the number of minor clusters, the Shannon entropy $H(T_f)$ (see equation \cref{eq:entropy}), the weighted-average edge fraction $W(T_f)$ (see equation \cref{eq:weighted_avg}), and the convergence time $T_f$.
+When the Shannon entropy and the number of major clusters follow similar trends, we only show results for the number of major clusters, as it is easier to interpret than the entropy. {To avoid drowning readers with too much repetition, we include some of our plots of our adaptive-confidence HK model and adaptive-confidence DW model in \cref{appendix:HK_simulations} and \cref{appendix:DW_simulations}, respectively.
+Furthermore, we do not show plots for all of our numerical results; the omitted plots are available in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.}